-We are deeply saddened to hear that our friend Steve Burne passed away yesterday, after being diagnosed with terminal cancer last year.
+We are deeply saddened to hear that our friend Steve Burne passed away on 4 October 2018, after being diagnosed with terminal cancer in 2017.

-Steve was a passionate supporter of our Charity and a true believer in caring for families with sick children receiving treatment in hospital.
+Steve was a passionate supporter of Ronald McDonald House Charities UK and a true believer in caring for families with sick children receiving treatment in hospital.
 As a proud Mancunian and a well-respected figure in the Manchester property industry, it was only natural that he would be involved with Ronald McDonald House Manchester when it opened in 2012.
 Whether it was designing the building with the firm he founded, AEW Architects, or attending events, or providing support for staff, his dedication was outstanding.

 On being diagnosed with terminal cancer, Steve wanted to leave a lasting legacy for his family and the families helped by the charity he loved.
 He challenged his friends, his community and the Manchester property industry to raise £250,000 to convert living spaces at the Manchester House into five new family rooms.
 Thanks to the passion and dedication of this incredible man, the amount raised has reached over £400,000 in only nine months and has made the ‘Steve Burne Rooms’ project possible.

 The ‘Steve Burne Rooms’ will be Steve’s legacy, enriching the stay of families who stay at Ronald McDonald House Manchester.
 Three of the five new rooms will provide more space, compared to standard bedrooms, for families who are away from home for a long time.
 Where a child is well enough to leave the hospital ward for short periods, these rooms will enable them to stay on occasion with their family in the House; a welcome break for a child who spends all their time on the hospital ward.